-Supportive Services provided through Permanent Supportive Housing can include, but are not limited to, health care, substance abuse treatment, mental health treatment, employment counseling, supported employment, connections with mainstream benefits like Medicaid and such other benefits.
+Eligible under this category is a Permanent Supportive Housing Project utilizing the Housing First model with Supportive Services.
+Supportive Services can include but are not limited to, health care, substance abuse treatment, mental health treatment, employment counseling, supported employment, connections with mainstream benefits like Medicaid and other benefits.